nessakura-eng/SyncraMed/README.md

 - Allows users to set up daily reminders to take their medications
 - Gives users a home page with all of their medications listed

-## Test Our App!
-Download the SyncraMed package v0.0.1 under the "Releases" section and use Vite to set the app up on localhost with the associated port number.